BadalSoni03/MockVita2023_1/README.md

 Problem A is simply sorting and implementation

-Problem B is purely implementation
+Problem C is purely implementation

 Problem D is a dp and priority queue problem

-Not able to solve C (heavy implementation)
+Not able to solve b (heavy implementation)